OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Governance-Roles-Responsibilities.md

 ##### December 2017

-This document summarises the roles and responsibilities of the governance bodies within the OpenWIS&reg; Association.
+This document summarises the composition and responsibilities of the governance bodies within the OpenWIS&reg; Association.

 This is intended as a supplement to the [Articles of Association]({{ "/articles/" | prepend: site.baseurl }}) and [Internal Rules]({{ "/rules/" | prepend: site.baseurl }}).
 In the event of any discrepancy between the intentions noted in this document, meaning and governance shall be sought from the Articles of Association then the Internal Rules over this document.